isyed4/News-Article-Search-React-App/README.md

 ## Project title
- The Title of this Project is called 'Current News - Search Engine'.
+ The Title of this Project is called 'Current News - Search Engine'

 ## Motivation